rickflow/NFC_Registry/README.md

 ```
 npm install
 ```
 3. Compile and upload Assist2.ino to the Arduino.
+This step requires [this library](https://github.com/adafruit/Adafruit-PN532).
 4. Modify config.json and set COM to your Arduino's COM port.
 5. Run
 ```